yjie2366/dtf-docs/docs/source/app.rst

 * ``exclude_name``: name or name patterns of the files that will be excluded from name matching.

-* ``replay_io``: as introduced in :numref:`replay`, the I/O request matching will be skipped from the second cycle when its value is set to 1.
+* ``replay_io``: as introduced in :ref:`replay`, the I/O request matching will be skipped from the second cycle when its value is set to 1.
 It's applicable when an iterative workflow has identical I/O pattern for each iteration.

 * ``num_sessions``: the number of I/O sessions, i.e. open and close, that will be performed on the file by the coupled components.
 The correct setting of this option is related to garbage collection.
 (Default: 1)